 Court Records are public, and are accessible by anyone.
 These records include a court case file that contains a court docket and all of the documents and filings filed in your case.
 You are able to access the court records via the internet service ‘Public Access to Court Electronic Records’, or at the Victoria County Clerk of Court in the county where the case was filed.

 Each and every state maintains a record of someone’s criminal background.
 These online databases are connected and you can track criminal histories from another state.
 You can go to the Victoria County Courthouse and make an inquiry, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a completely different state, you may have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a completely different state, you may have to pay a fee for a more comprehensive search.

 A criminal records search you will find out if a person has ever been arrested, charged or convicted for any of the following crimes: